BrothersCCO/broken-ciphers/substitution.md

 ### Initial assumptions:
 F = W

+### Path to solution
+The most common letter in the ciphered text was C, so I assumed it was translated from E. Then, I found the snipped **W_EE_**, which I assumed it was **WHEEL**.
+With two more letters, it took just some time to figure out what the other words and letters were.

 ### Deciphered and revised text:
 I may not be able to grow flowers, but my garden produces just as many dead leaves, old overshoes, pieces of rope and bushels of dead grass as anybody's,